carlnordlund/socnet/Paper/paper.md

 # Acknowledgments

 This research was supported by NordForsk through funding to the Network Dynamics of Ethnic Integration (project number 105147).
-We thank colleagues in the research project and students in the 2023 and 2024 Masters programme cohorts in Computational Social Science at Linköping University, Sweden, for valuable feedback.
+We thank colleagues in the research project and students in the Masters programme in Computational Social Science at Linköping University, Sweden, for valuable feedback.

 # References